 As the work nears an end, some clients choose to drop frequency further to monthly or ad hoc sessions.
 When we finish, my door remains open - you can always come back for one-off or regular sessions (depending on my schedule at the time), so there is no 'cliff edge' ending.

 £65 per 50-minute weekly session.
 An initial half-hour appointment is free.
 I also offer some concession slots.

 If you are unable to attend your appointment then please give at least one week’s notice, or the regular session fee will be charged.
 If a lot of sessions are cancelled then we will discuss if now is the right time to pursue counselling.

 What are your qualifications?

 I trained for three years at the Metanoia Institute, and have a diploma and BSc in humanistic counselling.
-As well as offering private practice, I counsel at ELOP in Walthamstow, and previously counselled at MCPS in Ealing.
+As well as offering private practice, I have previously counselled at ELOP in Walthamstow, and MCPS in Ealing.

 What is your background?

 Before counselling I worked in journalism and charity comms, as well as in the comedy industry (not, I should note, as a comedian).

 I loved the chances that journalism gave me to meet people from every walk of life and hear about their lives.
 Sometimes I also got to help someone to make a difference, helping them to bring about a change in government policy.
 It felt like a logical move to counselling: it offers a chance to work with others and see what they want to change, but at a much deeper, personal level.

 The comedy industry provided a wonderful grounding in how people express what is going on for them in their own terms.
 It offered up a diversity of experience and ways of communication that I often feel surprised to find myself drawing on as a counsellor.